ProgrammingMonke/Reddit-Sentiment-Analysis-Tool/README.md

 # Reddit-Sentiment-Analysis-Tool

-To see how to set up classifier, go to the README.md within the UI folder
+To see how to run each part of the project, navigate to the folder and check out the README.md